ConduitIO/conduit/README.md

 * [Conduit Metrics](docs/metrics.md)
   provides more information about how Conduit exposes metrics.

-## Known limitations

-:warning: Conduit is currently in a pre-1.0 state.
-While Conduit is built on strong foundations and experiences from running similar systems, we don't recommend relying on it in a production environment.
-It may break and end up in an unexpected state, or in the worst case, result in lost data.

 ## Contributing

 For a complete guide to contributing to Conduit, see